clvoloshin/RL_Algos/research/slitherin/README.md

 | Steps taken | 200 (max)    | 62 | 187	|
 | Food Eaten  | 0    | 12     | 35 (all) |

 Through prioritized experience replay, I achieved some nice results where the snake is able to win the game, even given the input state structure which I believe to be more general than the "natural" way of using color.
-Notice reward also plateus in the generalized case as well, but that's because it will asymptotically approach the board-determined max reward of 35 (=(8-2)*(8-2)-1).
+Notice reward also plateaus in the generalized case as well, but that's because it will asymptotically approach the board-determined max reward of 35 (=(8-2)*(8-2)-1).